Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Application to biological learning networks

 Using this collection of dynamic multiplex graphs, we use the hypothesis testing method detailed in Section \ref{sec:Methods} to determine if any neural connections are important for the learning process and, if so, which ones.
 As a first step, we perform a statistical test to confirm that the 11 replicates for each experimental condition are similar.
-In order do this, we split the dataset into 13 sets of dynamic graphs and represent each of the 11 replicates as a distinct layer.
+In order to do this, we split the dataset into 13 sets of dynamic graphs and represent each of the 11 replicates as a distinct layer.
 We can then test for differences between each of these replicates by running the testing procedure, where the embedding dimension is selected using the scree-plot criterion of \cite{Zhu06}, on each of these sub-datasets.
 As expected, each of these tests produces a large $p$-value and for each of the 13 experimental conditions we fail to reject the null hypothesis that any of the 11 replicates are significantly different from the others.
-In each of these tests, the observed test statistic is much smaller than the values that are generated using the bootstrap algorithm suggesting that the variation we observe between replicates is considerably smaller than we would expect if each of these layers were truly independent samples from a DMPRDPG.
-This reduction in variance may be due to a failure of the independent edge assumption.
-Therefore, the $p$-values should not be interpreted as the probabilities of events under the null hypothesis; however, tests between layers can still be used to gain insight into the relative magnitude of differences between layers.
+In each of these tests, the observed test statistic is smaller than the values that are generated using the bootstrap algorithm suggesting that the variation we observe between replicates is somewhat smaller than we would expect if each of these layers were truly independent samples from a DMPRDPG.
+This might suggest that the modeling assumptions of the DMPRDPG are only approximately satisfied for this application.

 Since the null hypothesis of no difference within replicates is not rejected, we then average the adjacency matrices corresponding to the replicates for each layer to create a dataset with $K=13$ layers and $T=160$ time points describing the averaged brain activity for each of the experimental interventions.
 Using the modified bootstrap procedure presented in Algorithm~\ref{alg:Application_boot}, which accounts for the averaging of the adjacency matrices, we perform a global test for the null hypothesis that the latent positions for all of the $K=13$ layers are identical.
 This is easily rejected with the observed test statistic and bootstrap values reported in Figure \ref{fig:global}, suggesting that there are significant differences between the time series of graphs obtained by removing different neural connections.